 UNESCO states that Herculaneum is special and unique because here you can see “rare and beautiful sculptures, mosaics and mural paintings.”

 Due to the volcanic eruption’s Herculaneum, the ruins are spectacularly well-preserved.
-Red paint can still be viewed on ancient columns, coloured marble cladding, as well as frescos, and even preserved food.
+Red paint can still be viewed on ancient columns, colored marble cladding, as well as frescos, wooden furniture, and even preserved food.

 Two-story remains can still be seen, and many structures still have their roofs.
 Ancient Roman life is almost tangible in this eerily preserved ghost city, and many visitors liken the experience to visiting an ancient town that is at the same time, a living museum.